Hahoetal: Performance today

 The Hahoe pyolsin-kut ceremony stopped being performed in the Hahoe Village in 1928 due to the demands of Japanese rule.
-Under the leadership of Master Han-sang Ryoo, the Hahoe Mask Dance Drama Preservation Society organized all existing manuscripts for the ceremony, and from 1974-1975 meticulously recreated the ritual performance.
+Under the leadership of Master Han-sang Ryoo, the Hahoe Mask Dance Drama Preservation Society organized all existing manuscripts for the ceremony, and from 1974 to 1975 meticulously recreated the ritual performance.
 They continue to perform the dances domestically and internationally, as well as training and passing on the traditions to younger generations.
 A six play version is performed most weekends in the Hahoe Village for locals and tourists, and the full length version is performed annually.
 The Andong Maskdance Festival is held each year in Andong City, North Gyeongsang Province, South Korea, of which Hahoe Village is a part.
 Starting late September and running over a week, it features performances by many Korean and international mask dance companies, as well as contests, plays, mask making workshops and concerts to name a few of the available attractions.
 It is part of the Korean Folk Arts festival, which celebrated its 45th anniversary in 2016.